mhx/dwarfs/doc/mkdwarfs.md

 - `-o`, `--output=`*file*:
   File name of the output filesystem.

+- `-f`, `--force`:
+  Force the output file to be overwritten if it already exists.

 Most other options are concerned with compression tuning:

 - `-l`, `--compress-level=`*value*: